dolbyio-samples/media-sample-python-sibilance-handling/README.md

 We welcome your contributions and are inviting you as such.

 # Feedback
-If there any suggestions or if you would like to deliver any positive notes, feel free to open an issue and let us know!
+If there are any suggestions or if you would like to deliver any positive notes, feel free to open an issue and let us know!

 # Learn More
 For a deeper dive, we welcome you to review the following: